Mang'u High School: Athletics

 Possessing an athletic program over 50 years old, Mangu offers its students the opportunity to play in several sports and possesses teams that compete in basketball, soccer, handball, rugby, tennis, volleyball, and field hockey.

 Clubs and societies

 Mang'u high provides a wide array of clubs to develop individual student interest and abilities.
 The clubs invite and visit other schools for various functions pertaining to their societies.
 The school administration has given the clubs full support in their endeavors.
 For every club, there is a patron who acts as a consultant.
-The school has many clubs including Law, Debate, Drama, Music, Scouts, Christian Union, Seventh Day Adventist, Engineering, Science, Aviation, French, German and Computer clubs.
-Students appoint their own officials and raise their own funds which are held in the Bursar office (not any more).
+The school has many clubs including Law, Debate, Drama, Music, the Scouts Movement, Presidential Awards Science, Engineering, Robotics, Hack, Aviation, Journalism, Chess, French, German and Computer clubs.

-Recently the Journalism and Chess Clubs were revamped.
-The school also has a German exchange program.
+Recently the Mang'u Robotics Club has been partnering with the Robotics team in Horace Mann School in New York, United States on establishing a FIRST Robotics Team in Mang'u.